RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 # Frameworks

 ## Security Frameworks
 - **Definition**: Guidelines used for building plans to help mitigate risks and threats to data and privacy.
-- **Key Point**: People are the biggest threat to security.
-Education and employee training are essential.
+These support organizations' ability to adhere to compliance laws and regulations.

 # Controls

 ## Security Controls
 - **Definition**: Safeguards designed to reduce specific security risks.
+These are measures organizations use to lower risk and threats to data and privacy.

 ### Common Types of Security Controls
 1. **Encryption**: The process of converting data from a readable format to an encoded format.